Sunjuice has installed in excess of 10,000 systems in the Wide Bay Area. Sunjuice systems produce more than 8.25 megawatts of electricity every day.

 Basically wherever you are and whatever space you have we can install a system tailored to you.

-For business customers requiring larger systems we have installed solar systems up to 120kW in size.
+For business customers requiring larger systems we have installed solar systems up to 300kW in size.

-In Queensland the maximum system size (Feed in Tariff) for residential customers is 5kW.
+In Queensland the maximum system size (Feed in Tariff) for residential customers is 5kW per phase.

 Electrical contractors holding unrestricted electrical contracting licenses for work in, but not limited to, Queensland.

-Once Ergon has installed your new meter, and you have been approved by Ergon, you will be credited per the current FIT rate for all exported electricity.
+Once Ergon has installed your new meter, you will be credited per the current FIT rate for all exported electricity.

 We can supply any panel brand that you might wish should you have a preference, however anything other than what Sunjuice is currently using at the time may come at a higher price.